February 22, 2017

 Wilson will discuss the changes implemented by The Dallas Morning News, and the larger trend of digital-first newsrooms at metro papers across the country on April 22, as the chair and a presenter of the keynote panel at the 2017 International Symposium on Online Journalism (ISOJ).

-He will be joined by editors of five of the most important metro newspapers in the U.S., including Nancy Barnes, Houston Chronicle editor and executive vice president; Aminda Marqués Gonzalez, Miami Herald executive editor and vice president; Stan Wischnowski, Philadelphia Media Network executive editor and senior vice president; and Kathleen Kingsbury, Boston Globe digital managing editor.
+He will be joined by editors of five of the most important metro newspapers in the U.S., including Nancy Barnes, Houston Chronicle editor and executive vice president; Aminda (Mindy) Marqués Gonzalez, Miami Herald executive editor and vice president; Stan Wischnowski, Philadelphia Media Network executive editor and senior vice president; Kathleen Kingsbury, Boston Globe digital managing editor; and Neil Chase, executive editor of The Mercury News and East Bay Times.

 The panel will look at how large dailies in cities across the country are adapting their newsrooms to focus on digital over print as a way to adapt to changing habits in news consumption.